The Enchanted Wood (Faraway Tree #1): Enid Blyton’s Best First Real Chapter Book

 Flashback Moment

-My 13-year old brother and I went together to England for a month-long summer school in Royal Leamington Spa.
+My 13-year old brother and I travelled together to England for a month-long summer school in Royal Leamington Spa.

 Yep, our parents sent just us the two of us travelling overseas by airplane to a summer school.
+With no chaperone.
 Crazy.

 Today authorities would probably take us aside at the airport thinking we were .... well, who knows what they would think.